Jan Rabie

-Jan Sebastian Rabie (14 November 1920 - 15 November 2001) was an Afrikaans writer of short stories, novels and other literary works.
+Jan Sebastiaan Rabie (14 November 1920 - 15 November 2001) was an Afrikaans writer of short stories, novels and other literary works.
 He was born in George, and was the writer of twenty-one works.
 He was included under the Sestigers, a group of influential Afrikaans writers of the 1960s.

 Novels

 Note: The English titles are translated from the Afrikaans, and are not available as such.